DaveBenham/VenomModules/README.md

 ## WIDGET MENU EXTENDER
 ![WIDGET MENU EXTENDER module image](doc/WidgetMenuExtender.png)
 Extend context menus to support parameter/port renaming and parameter custom defaults.

+Custom names and defaults are stored with the patch and restored upon patch load as long as the Widget Menu Extender remains with the patch.

+Factory names and defaults are restored whenever the Widget Menu Extender is removed from the patch.

+Note that custom names and defaults are built into all of the Venom plugin modules (except for Rhythm Explorer).
+Widget Menu Extender brings that functionality to modules from foreign plugins (as well as Rhythm Explorer).
+The Venom module custom names and defaults are mainained independently from Widget Menu Extender.

+### ENABLE button
+Controls whether extended context menus are enabled or not.
+The button is bright blue when extended menus are On.

+Extended context menu options will only be available if the Enable button is On.

+Any existing custom names and defaults remain in effect when the extended menus are Off.

+### Custom Names
+When enabled, the context menu for every foreign input port, output port, and parameter control is extended with an option to rename the parameter or port with a custom name.
+Once set, the custom name only appears in hover text and context menus - it does not update the module faceplate.

+If a parameter or port has been given a custom name, then an additional menu option is added to restore the factory name.

+If a module dynamically updates the parameter or port name, then that overrides any customm name from Widget Menu Extender.

+### Custom Defaults
+When enabled, the context menu for every foreign parameter control is extended with an option to set the default value to the current value.
+The parameter is set to the default value whenever it is initialized, whether by double click, or menu option, etc.

+If a custom default value has been established, then an additional menu option is added to restore the factory default value.

+If a module dynamically updates the parameter default value, then that overrides any custom default value from Widget Menu Extender.

+### Multiple Instances
+Only one instance of Widget Menu Extender can be active per patch.
+If another instance is inserted, then it will be permanently disabled and the Enable button will be bright red.
+Since permanently disabled Widget Menu Extenders serve no purpose, they probably should be deleted from the patch.

+If using VCV Pro within a DAW, each instance of the VCV plugin is regarded as a separate patch, and can have its own active Widget Menu Extender.

+When importing a selection set containing Widget Menu Extender, custom names and defaults are preserved as long as the patch does not already have an active Widget Menu Extender.
+But if an active Widget Menu Extender already exists, then the selection set Widget Menu Extender will be permanently disabled, and selection set custom names and defaults will be lost.

+### Bypass
+When bypassed, Widget Menu Extender behaves the same as if the Enable button is off - the extended context menu options will not be available, but existing custom names and defaults are preserved.

 [Return to Table Of Contents](#venom)